 ”So far we have not seen concrete actions and substantive commitments by the developed countries,” Xie Zhenhua, deputy head of powerful planning body the National Development and Reform Committee, told a hastily arranged news conference in Beijing.

 China’s Cabinet said that its goal, which will still allow greenhouse gas emissions to grow as the economy expands, was a demanding one for the developing country.
 It will unveil new policies including taxes and financial steps to reach it.

-The target does not include carbon sinks, Xie said, and will be calculated based on energy consumption and “production processes”—probably industrial output.
+The target does not include carbon sinks, Xie said, and will be calculated based on energy consumption and ”production processes” — probably industrial output.

 Extra reductions could therefore come from expansion of forests, which absorb carbon dioxide, and other emission ”sinks”.